§ 14-208.6. Definitions.

 e.
 A final conviction for a violation of G.S.
 14-43.14, only if the court sentencing the individual issues an order pursuant to G.S.
 14-43.14(e) requiring the individual to register.

-(7) "Sheriff" means the sheriff of a county in this State.
+(7) Sheriff. - The sheriff of a county in this State.